wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/gmail/using-the-gmail-connector/README.md

 You can find other integration modules from the [wso2-ballerina](https://github.com/wso2-ballerina) GitHub repository.

 ## What you'll build
-This guide will demonstrate a scenario where a customer feedback Gmail account of a company could be easily handled using the Ballerina Gmail Connector.
-This application contains a service which could be invoked through an HTTP GET request.
-Once the service is invoked, it would return the contents of unread emails in the `Inbox` while sending an automated response to the customer, thanking for their feedback.
-The number of emails that could be handled in a single invokation could be specified in the application.
+This tutorial demonstrates a scenario where a customer feedback Gmail account of a company can be easily managed using the Ballerina Gmail Connector.
+This application contains a service that can be invoked through an HTTP GET request.
+Once the service is invoked, it returns the contents of unread emails in the `Inbox`, while sending an automated response to the customer, thanking them for their feedback.
+The number of emails that can be handled in a single invocation is specified in the application.

 ## Prerequisites
 - [Java](https://www.oracle.com/technetwork/java/index.html)